IlyaMatsuev/Apex-GraphQL-Client/docs/types/README.md

 `GraphQLNode withFragment(String fragmentName)` - Adds a reference to a fragment's fields.
 Accepts the fragment name.

 `GraphQLNode withFragments(String[] fragmentNames)` - Adds references to fragments' fields.
 Accepts the fragments' names.

+`GraphQLNode withInlineFragment(GraphQLFragmentNode fragment)` - Adds a child fragment node with the set of fields for a particular type.

+`GraphQLNode withInlineFragments(GraphQLFragmentNode[] fragments)` - Adds child fragment nodes with the set of fields for particular types.

 `GraphQLNode withArgument(String key, Object value)` - Adds a new argument for the current node.
 Accepts key and value as parameters.
 Value can be any type - it will be automatically converted to the appropriate GraphQL type.
 Returns the current node instance.